sangier/InBlock_Code/Readme.txt

 To perform and verify a sequent_allocation:
 4.1:  Run: x.askOracleCost() //then copy the result 4.2:  Run: x.getOracleCurrencyConversion({value: the copied value})
-4.3:  Run: x.getPrefixCost()
+4.3:  Run: x.computePrefixCost()
-4.4:  Run: x.prefix() //then copy the result
+4.4:  Run: x.getPrefiCost() //then copy the result

 4.5:  Run: x.sequentialAllocationPrefixRequest("ip_address of already owned prefix",{from: wirte the address who will own the prefix, value: paste the result previously copied})
 4.6:  Run: x.getIDsBlocks_address(address a,int start, int stop)  //NB.
 New start and stop paradigm to overcome computational limitation.
 Instead of asking for a search on the whole database we have to split the search in chunks.